Shrasti0207/pi-shaped-deep-learning-shrastigupta/day3_fashion_mnist/Readme.md

 The final model achieved a test accuracy of approximately **90-91%**.

-The confusion matrix revealed that the model is very confident in classifying distinct items like **Top**, **Bags**, and **Slippers**.
+The confusion matrix revealed that the model is very confident in classifying distinct items like **Top**, **Bags**, and **Sneakers**.
 The primary sources of confusion occurred between visually similar items, such as:
 - **Shirt** vs. **T-shirt**
 - **Pullover** vs. **Coat**